 Are you in the process of getting certified or are you looking to improve your sustainability efforts even more?
-To lead you on your way to become more sustainable, we have gathered a few focus areas to get you started.
+To lead you on your way to becoming more sustainable, we have gathered a few focus areas to get you started.

 Environmental management is an important part of Green Key's criteria and is a vital step for ensuring progress with your business's environmental work.

 The two most well-known environmental management systems are EMAS and ISO14001.
 But it does not have to be so extensive.
 With Green Key the excess paperwork and reports are cut down to a minimum and focus is placed on pulling off real environmental improvements.
-The environmental management consists of an environmental policy that forms the framework for environmental work.
+Environmental management consists of an environmental policy that forms the framework for environmental work.
 It also consists of a four-component environmental wheel, which is reviewed each year.
 The four components are mapping and reviewing of current measures, creation of an action plan, implementation as well as evaluation and adjustment.